Bible Reading: Romans 8:35-39

 Nothing in all creation will ever be able to separate us from the love of God that is revealed in Christ Jesus our Lord.
 Romans 8:39

-- Loved ones die.
-There’s nothing as painful as the ache of losing a parent, grandparent, sibling, or friend to death.
-Losing a pet can hit hard too.
+Loved ones die.
+Tim found that there’s nothing as painful as the ache of losing a friend to death—and it hurts whether you lose a parent, grandparent, sibling, friend, or even a pet.

-PRAY: Jesus, I’m grateful that you stick with me even when my other friends aren’t around.
+PRAY: Jesus, we’re grateful that you stick with us even when our other friends aren’t around.

 ACT: Be a friend to someone who has recently lost a friend.